Ants of Georgia (species list)

 Joe MacGown

-The following list includes 170 species.
-Species on the following list are from literature records and from collections made by the MEM.
+The following list includes 185 species.
+Species on the following list are from literature records, from collections made by the MEM, and in a few cases from personal communication with Doug Booher.

 Clicking on a species name will lead to a page with further information and photographs of that species.
 Although species pages are at various levels of progress, most pages now have representative photographs of at least workers of the species.
 In addition to the photographs of ants taken by Joe MacGown at the Mississippi Entomological Museum (MEM), many photos are used, with permission, from AntWeb, a web site about ants of the world with amazing photos.
 Another site with photographs of ants is "Discover Life."
 The Discover Life site provides a list of North American ants with photos at "Kinds of Ants, Ants of North America Page".
 On each individual MEM species page, a link is provided (at the bottom of the page) for that species on both the AntWeb site and the Discover Life ant site.

-The list presented is arranged by subfamily, tribe, and genus according to Bolton (2003).
-Names follow Bolton (1995), except Dorymyrmex, which follows Snelling (1995); Pyramica, which follows Bolton (2000); Aphaenogaster, which follows Umphrey (1996); Pheidole, which follows Wilson (2003); and Crematogaster, which follows Johnson (1988) and Deyrup (2003).
+The list presented is arranged by subfamily, tribe, and genus according to Bolton (2014).
 For species that are introduced or considered to be pest species, that designation is given following the species name.
 For species whose origin is uncertain, the word "introduced" is followed by the "?" symbol.
 Similarly, for questionable pest species, the word "pest" is followed by the "?" symbol.
 Pest species include species that are considered to be serious pests, in that they may cause significant damage or health problems, to mild, nuisance pests.
 Species that are in the Mississippi Entomological Museum (MEM), literature records, web based records, and/or other citations of records are noted in brackets following the species name (note that not all published records are given).

 Family Formicidae